Affiliate links on Android Authority may earn us a commission. Learn more.

 Dolby Atmos vs Dolby Vision

 If there’s one name heavily associated with surround sound, it’s Dolby.
-So when it comes to Dolby Atmos vs Dolby Vision, what’s the difference?
+So when it comes to Dolby Atmos vs. Dolby Vision, what’s the difference?
 Good question.

 Dolby Atmos represents an extension of the typical 5.1 and 7.1 surround sound setups.
 For home theater purposes, you need to know that it usually ends up with two to four additional ceiling speakers added to a 5.1 or 7.1 setup.
 This helps create an exceptionally immersive soundscape because Atmos is an object-based standard.
 Basically, sounds are represented as objects that can move around and change in the process of being played back.
 As a result, they’ll travel across the speakers in your setup to create an immersive, realistic experience.
 For more on that in particular, read our article about spatial audio.

 Dolby Atmos doesn’t mean much for visual content, however.
 Most media you’ll find with Atmos soundtracks will be HD or 4K, but the standard itself doesn’t define much in that regard.
 For that, there’s Dolby Vision.
-It also establishes the brightness, color reproduction, editing, and mastering process to ensure both video and audio are top-notch.
+It also establishes the brightness, color gamut, editing, and mastering process to ensure both video and audio are top-notch.

 Like any home theater standard, you'll need content created with Dolby Vision in mind.